TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PhpApi.rst

 name itself.
 The example below gives more insight on this.

-If accessing TSconfig arrays, the PHP null coalescence operator `??` is almost always useful: TSconfig options may or not be set, accessing not existing array keys in PHP would thus raise PHP notice level warnings.
+If accessing TSconfig arrays, the PHP null coalescence operator `??` is almost always useful: TSconfig options may or not be set, accessing non-existent array keys in PHP would thus raise PHP notice level warnings.

 Combining the array access with a fallback using `??` helps accessing these